 One of the best directories of coworking spaces I've encountered.
 If you are struggling to locate somewhere to work via Google Maps, it''s always worth having a browse here to identify anywhere poorly listed on maps.
+It's worth noting that you should not solely rely on the information issued here and it's always best to check opening hours and availability directly with the space.

 If you're looking for a new job that will allow you the flexibility to travel, there's few companies better placed than Deel.
 We're hiring for more than 1,000 positions this year, if you see something that takes your interest, feel free to drop me a message on Linkedin to talk further.